chasecassels/grid-stress/README.md

 Data sourcing:

--Source land-use historical data and future data
+- [ ] Source land-use historical data and future data
--Source population historical and future data
+- [x] Source population historical and future data
--Source grid use historical data
+- [ ] Source grid use historical data
--Source annual temperature rise projections
+- [ ] Source annual temperature rise projections

 Preprocessing:

--Create future weather data tables (emulate format of historical data and use averages + projected increases to fill)
+- [ ] Create future weather data tables (emulate format of historical data and use averages + projected increases to fill)
--Temporally downscale population and land use data
+- [ ] Temporally downscale population and land use data (pop data downscaling in progress)
--Write and test Joins/Unions to create one comprehensive historical table and one comprehensive future table with an empty grid use column
+- [ ] Write and test Joins/Unions to create one comprehensive historical table and one comprehensive future table with an empty grid use column

 ML Research/Testing:

--Research suitable models & mathematical justification (Random Forest / Neural Net / Time Series Models)
+- [ ] Research suitable models & mathematical justification (Random Forest / Neural Net / Time Series Models)
--Write a python script for training on comprehensive historical table (Scikit-learn)
+- [ ] Write a python script for training on comprehensive historical table (Scikit-learn)
--Write a script for predicting grid use column values based on training results
+- [ ] Write a script for predicting grid use column values based on training results

 Visualization:

--Grafana?
+- [ ] Grafana?